Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, baseline 3.
-Description adds significant value: explains value serialization (primitives vs JSON), handle generation from displayName, and status applicability.
-This goes well beyond schema descriptions.
+Schema coverage is 100%, but the description adds significant value: explaining that type must match a registered definition, handle generation logic, field value serialization (JSON-encoded for complex types), and status restrictions.
+This goes well beyond the schema descriptions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.